StylishThemes/Feature-Override-Styles/README.md

 📦 [Install the GitHub Dark Element Borders usercss](https://raw.githubusercontent.com/StylishThemes/Feature-Override-Styles/master/github-dark-element-borders.user.css) [Will remove GitHub Dark's borders in some elements](https://github.com/StylishThemes/GitHub-Dark/issues/1017), this is a companion script for  [GitHub Dark](https://github.com/StylishThemes/GitHub-Dark) style.<br>
 >Note: Not to be used on its own without the Wikipedia Dark style also installed ;)

+📦 [Install the GitHub Dark Diff Color Customizer usercss](https://raw.githubusercontent.com/StylishThemes/Feature-Override-Styles/master/github-dark-diff-color-customizer.user.css) [Is a colorblind friedly GitHub Dark's diff colors](https://github.com/StylishThemes/GitHub-Dark/issues/1016), this is a companion script for  [GitHub Dark](https://github.com/StylishThemes/GitHub-Dark) style.<br>
+>Note: Not to be used on its own without the Wikipedia Dark style also installed ;)
 <br>

 ## Contributions